-The deposits from the two wholly owned subsidiaries of the Canada Development Investment Corporation are interest bearing and are repayable.
+The deposits from the two wholly owned subsidiaries of the CDIC are interest bearing and are repayable.

 a) Canada Hibernia Holding Corporation—Abandonment reserve fund

-This account is a demand deposit established to record funds that will be used by Canada Hibernia Holding Corporation to defray the future abandonment costs that will incur at the closure of the Hibernia field.
+This account was established to record funds that will be used to defray the future abandonment costs that will occur at the closure of the Hibernia field.

 b) Canada Eldor Inc.—Holdback—Privatization—CDIC